preemptive/ri-js-api/README.md

 4. Call additional API functions to record session and feature usage, and to report errors as they occur.

+# API best practices

+The Runtime Intelligence API does not currently maintain session state across page loads.
+For this reason the API is better suited to monitoring single-page JavaScript applications rather than entire web sites.
+For reporting information such as website traffic patterns or user flow through a site, it is preferred to use a purpose-built web analytics solution rather than the Runtime Intelligence API.

+When adding instrumentation to a web site or web application, you should avoid calling `RI.appStart()` on page load, as this will result in the API recording a distinct application run for each page load.
+It is best practice to instead call `RI.appStart()` immediately before you first need to report a feature or error message, or once the user takes some action that should logically result in an application run being reported.
+It is safe to call `RI.appStart()` multiple times - only the first call will perform the setup actions and send the application start message - so it is sufficient to call `RI.appStart()` before *each* such action.

 # Initialization and session lifecycle

 ### RI.appStart( *settings*, *properties* )